tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Condition Functions: Returns one value if the specified condition evaluates to true and another value if the specified condition evaluates to false.
 - Fn::Base64: Returns the Base64 representation of the input string.
 - Fn::Sub: Substitutes variables in an input string with values that you specify.
+- Fn::Cidr: Returns an array of CIDR address blocks.